Shaheen91/Aether/README.md

 ### `POST /api/predict`

-Send an image using a multipart form field named `image`.
+Submit an image using a multipart form field named `image`.

 Example: